phsab/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 19: January 25, 2019

+**Today's Progress**: Continued with JS OOP.
+Got a headache because of poorly written OOP theory.
+Trying to visualize stuff on my whiteboard to create more sense... may be tomorrow better luck.

+**Thoughts:** Need to review this chapter and find a better tutorial.

 ### Day 18: January 24, 2019

 **Today's Progress**: Learned about JS OOP.
 Not too hard, just the typical difference in method names.
 Can't wait to dive into a little further.